-NEW Ministry!
 Meals in Motion

-A new ministry has been established to provide meals for people within our parish who are having a ""major life event", such as a major medical issue or the birth of a child.
+This ministry, which began in 2012, was created to provide meals for people within our parish who are having a ""major life event", such as a major medical issue or the birth of a child.
 Volunteers coordinate the scheduling, preparation and delivery of meals to those who are in need.
 If you would like to participate in this ministry, or if you know of someone who could benefit from meals, please contact Cheryl Crow.

-NEW Pastoral Care Group!
 The “Merry Widows”

 The Pastoral Care Committee is extending its ministry to the bereaved in the parish family by sponsoring a widow's group.
 Recognizing how important it is to be ever so gentle, kind, loving and giving to ourselves and also how important laughter can be, the “Merry Widows” invite you to join them as they help one another share their loss.
 The group meets once a month in homes or at St. Mary's.
 If you would like to attend or learn more about the group, please call Helga Nagygyor, Jean Shirey, or Bingham+.